swonderine/challenge/README.md

 python3 challenge.py
 ```

+### Output

-You should get two PNG images according to the two tasks.
+You should get two PNG images showing the results for the two tasks.

-##

-Explain what these tests test and why

 ```
 Give an example
 ```

-### And coding style tests

-Explain what these tests test and why

 ```
 Give an example